melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs-app-router-presentation-notes.md

 CCs are like actors on the stage during the play, they interact with the audience and change over time.
 We want to use Server Components as much as possible, but a stage without actors is not a play.

 **How to make a Client Component** (a component that runs on the server and client, SSR): add a `use client` directive to the top of the component file, or import it into another Client Component.
 Anything rendered by a Client Component becomes a Client Component.
 It’s a point of infection.
 Imagine an invisible server-client boundary is created whenever a Client Component is encountered in the component hierarchy.
+"A "use client" directive at the top of a file defines that it's a boundary between server and client."

 (How to make a Client-only Component: with React.lazy)